zwettemaan/UXPScriptSparker/README.md

   *** Note: this is work-in-progress.
 Documentation is quite incomplete.

+NOTE: at the moment, things don't work on Mac due to security issues.
+I'm working on that - stay tuned!

 --

 Starter project for running and debugging UXPScript with Adobe InDesign and the